theupdateframework/taps/tap11.md

 A profile is needed if a TUF implementation must communicate with other implementations.
 This profile will include all definitions necessary to create a compatible implementation, including all of the data types and metadata files.

 Once created, these profiles should be added to the TAP repository to be used by others.
 This makes the profile available to the TUF community.
 All profiles should receive a security audit (described below) by a third party before it is used to ensure flaws are not propagated.
+The security audit ensures that the profile contains all fields necessary for a TUF implementation and that the encoding method does not introduce ambiguity or an insecure implementation.

 ## Storage on the TAP Repository